IntelRealSense/librealsense/examples/software-device/readme.md

 ```cpp
 dev.create_matcher(DLR_C);
 ```
-The last thing we need to provide to use `pointcloud` with our synthetic data is extrinsic calibration between the two sensors.
+The last thing we need to provide in order to use `pointcloud` with our synthetic data is the extrinsic calibration between the two sensors.
 In this example, we will define the extrinsics to be identity (sensors share the same 3D location):
 ```cpp
 depth_stream.register_extrinsics_to(color_stream, { { 1,0,0,0,1,0,0,0,1 },{ 0,0,0 } });
 ```